 Best Overall: Essie Apricot Cuticle Oil

 You’ve likely seen this bottle in a salon at some point; it’s one of the formulas the pros often rely on.
-Credit its combo of jojoba oil—an oil known for mimicking the oils naturally found in your skin and absorbing super quickly—plus vitamin E for an extra dose of nourishment.
+"When it comes to shopping for cuticle oil, look for products with jojoba oil and vitamin E," recommends Lim.
+"They are both antioxidants and a great moisturizer for nails and surrounding skin."
+This option has both; jojoba oil is known for mimicking the oils naturally found in your skin and absorbing super quickly, while vitamin E adds an extra dose of nourishment.
 We have multiple bottles stashed all over the place for easy access, though one bottle does last quite a long time.

 Best Roll-On: French Girl Organics Nail & Cuticle Oil

 We’re into all kinds of rollerballs, this cuticle oil one included.
 It makes application super easy, and the formula is also impressive.
 Argan, tamanu, and hemp oils do the heavy-lifting hydrating duties, while pomegranate oil packs a dose of antioxidants.
 And the benefits don’t stop there; this also boasts rosemary, which is both antibacterial and claimed to help stimulate nail growth.
 (So nail biters, take note.)